-Learning your cat’s body language is one of the best ways to understand your pet.
-While cats do communicate vocally, they mostly use their face, body, and tail to express themselves when they’re around other cats or people.
+Learning your cat’s body language is one of the best ways to understand what it’s trying to tell you.
+While cats do communicate vocally, they mostly use their face, body, and tail to express themselves to other cats and people.

 Cats are visual predators that keep a close eye on their prey without regular blinking.
 Unlike humans, cats don’t need to blink frequently to keep their eyes lubricated.
 This allows cats to maintain a steady gaze and take in as much visual information as possible.